defold/doc/docs/en/manuals/html5.md

 ### Engine arguments

 It is possible to specify additional engine arguments when the engine is configured and loaded.
-These extra engine arguments can at runtime be retrieved using `sys.get_config()`.
+These extra engine arguments can at runtime be retrieved using `sys.get_config_string()`.
 To add the key-value pairs you modify the `engine_arguments` field of the `extra_params` object that is passed to the engine when loaded in `index.html`:

 ```